Twin Tribes

-Twin Tribes is an American dark wave band formed in 2017 in Brownsville, Texas.
+Twin Tribes is an American rock band formed in 2017 in Brownsville, Texas.
 After years touring and three albums, the band has become one of the referents of new gothic rock and dark wave styles.

 The group consists of the duo Luis Navarro (guitars, lead vocals, synth, drum machines) and Joel Niño, Jr. (bass, synth, backing vocals).
 Navarro was born in Matamoros (Tamaulipas, Mexico).
 Niño is from Los Fresnos (Texas).
 Both artists met in Brownsville.

 Musical style

 The band gathers their influences from the music of the 1980s, specifically the gothic rock and post-punk genres with elements of synth pop and new wave.
 Mentions include The Cure and Depeche Mode.
 They also mention influences from Rock en español, especially Latin American bands like Caifanes, Soda Stereo, and Size.
 Since the beginning, the band has combined the use of synthesizers like the Roland JX-3P and the Korg Poly-800, electric guitar, bass guitar, and their own vocals.